 Our flight landed around 20 minutes late into Narita and we were glad to be on our way and off the plane.
-With us already being behind schedule the wait a while to get our passports stamped with tourist visas and pick up our baggage felt endless.
+With us already being behind schedule the wait to get our passports stamped with tourist visas and pick up our baggage felt endless.
 In the end it didn’t really matter as we still had plenty of time to pick up our Pasmo cards before getting our train into town.
 A Pasmo card is one of the many IC cards available in Japan that you can use on local trains, buses and even purchases in shops and from vending machines across the country.
 With the complex nature of some of the train and bus fares, having an IC card of some sort makes life significantly easier.

 We then had a good long wait for our Sky Access train into town with a quick change onto the Asakusa Line.

 We stumbled off the train at Asakusa, trying and failing to work out the right exit.
 We finally emerged from the depths into a clear Tokyo night with the golden illumination of the Asahi Beer Hall and the neon spectacle of the Tokyo Skytree to guide us to our hotel, or so we hoped.

 As our pocket Wi-Fi was waiting for us at the hotel all we had were some Google Maps screen captures to guide us.
 We took a guess, with Anne-So leading the way and although we’d not chosen the optimal route we arrived at the Karimanon Gate of Senso-Ji and shortly afterwards spotted our home for the next two nights, The Gate Hotel.

 Room: Essential (Hollywood Twin)